-We all know that donating blood saves lives, but is it okay to donate it if you use cannabis?
+It is common knowledge that blood donations can saves lives, but are you allowed to donate it if you use cannabis?

 The quick answer is, YES.